Jurors deliberating in corruption trial of businessman accused of bribing 2 state lawmakers

 Then, when confronted by FBI agents in October 2019, O’Neill said the agents gave Weiss “off-ramps on his highway of lies, and he refuse(d) to take them.”

-Weiss sat forward in his seat at the defense table during O’Neill’s argument, watching her intently.
+Weiss sat forward in his seat during O’Neill’s argument, watching her intently.
 He is a son-in-law of former Cook County Assessor Joseph Berrios.

 Link, also a Democrat, was secretly cooperating with the FBI at the time.
 He has since left the Senate, pleaded guilty to filing a false tax return and is awaiting sentencing.
 Arroyo has admitted taking bribes from Weiss and is serving a nearly five-year prison sentence.